-3.4.
-TanDEM-X
+255 3.4 TanDEM-X

-Figure 8 shows the elevations along the Figure 2 path between the peat edges, derived as above, and the TanDEM-X profile along the same path.
+Figure 8 shows the elevations along the Figure 3 path between the peat edges, derived as above,and the TanDEM-X profile along the same path.

 Figure 8.
-Measured elevations along the Figure 2 Epena-Ekolongouma path from ICESat GLAH06 (▲ ground, ▲ canopy), GLAH14 (▲), ICESat-2 ground returns (■), UAV LiDAR canopy (●), UAV LiDAR ground 100-m moving average (-), TanDEM-X (-).
+Measured elevations along the Figure 2 Epena-Ekolongouma path from ICESat GLAH06 (▲ ground, ▲ canopy), GLAH14 (▲), ICESat-2 ground returns (■), UAV LiDAR canopy (•), UAV LiDAR ground 100-m moving average (-), TanDEM-X (-).
 Forest type at top of figure.

-Figure 9 shows all of the acquired data believed to describe the ground elevation along the west-east path from Epena to Ekolongouma shown in Figure 2.
-Because of the estimated downward bias of the UAV LiDAR ground elevation estimates, a 20 cm upward error bar was marked.
-Error bars for ICESat were marked as 2.0 m [18], and for ICESat-2 as 1.6 m [17].
-While the sparsity of data around the centre of the peatland precluded identifying the precise shape, a parabola was fitted to the data with a peak of 308.2 m above mean sea level, 306.1 m at the western edge of the peat and 306.7 m at its eastern edge, suggesting a peat dome with a highest point approximately 1.8 m above its edges.
-While this line falls 1-2 m below the satellite-based measurements, we are much more confident in the UAV-based measurements and, given the slopes at either edge, a slope increase to reach the ICESat-2 central elevations indicated seems implausible, and we have to conclude that the ICESat and ICESat-2 measurements exhibit a systematic upward bias.
+263 Figure 9 shows all of the acquired data believed to describe the ground elevation along the west-264 east path from Epena to Ekolongouma shown in Figure 3.
+Because of the estimated downward bias 265 of the UAV LiDAR ground elevation estimates, a 20 cm upward error bar has been marked.
+Error 266 bars for ICESat have been marked as 2.0m [18], ICESat-2 as 1.6m [17].
+While the sparsity of data 267 around the centre of the peatland precludes identifying the precise shape, a parabola has been fitted 268 to the data with a peak of 308.2 m above mean sea level, 306.1 m at the western edge of the peat and 269 306.7 m at its eastern edge, suggesting a peat dome with a highest point approximately 1.8 m above 270 its edges.
+While this line falls 1-2 m below the satellite-based measurements, we are much more 271 confident in the UAV-based measurements and, given the slopes at either edge, a slope increase to 272 reach the ICESat-2 central elevations indicated seems implausible, and we have to conclude that the 273 ICESat and ICESat-2 measurements exhibit a systematic upward bias.